 When it comes to bite force, the wolf comes out on top.
 The wolf can exert 400 psi or more with a single bite, whereas the German Shepherd can exert up to 238 psi with a single bite.

 With a bite force almost twice that of the German Shepherd, the wolf can inflict more damage with a puncture wound and create more harm to tissue when gripping with the jaws and shaking the head.

 External Influencing Factors

-External influencing factors also impact the outcome of a fight between two animals, but these are more difficult to quantify.
+External influencing factors also impact the fight outcome between two animals, but these are more difficult to quantify.
 These factors include:

 - Existing injury.